K-PaaS-archive/monitoring-guide-eng/install/PAAS-TA_BOSH2_MONITORING_INSTALL_GUIDE.md

 Creds.yml has BOSH credential information and logs into BOSH using credits.yml.
 After logging in to BOSH, PaaS-TA can be installed using the BOSH CLI command.
 **To deploy VMs using BOSH, you must log in to BOSH.**
-BOSH Log in command is as follows.
+BOSH Log-in command is as follows.

 ```
 $ cd ~/workspace/paasta-deployment/bosh